 - Define your goal.
 Newsletters promote effective interaction with your subscribers, increase trust and loyalty, and improve sales.
 Choose any of the possible goals or several at once;

 - Choose tools to automate and speed up your workflow.
 With the help of ESPs (Email Service Providers), CRMs (Customer Relationship Management), and other special online services, you will be able to effectively plan, create, and send emails, as well as track analytics.
 Many ESPs allow you to work not only with emails but also with messengers and push notifications.
+However, they have push notification character limits so you need to be clear and concise with your message.
 MailerLite, SendPulse, UniSender are among the most popular ESPs that you might want to consider.
 As for well-known and trusted CRMs, you can try Zoho CRM, Insightly, Nutshell, Agile CRM, ActiveCampaign, and Omnisend;

 - Identify and analyze your target audience (TA).
 One of the most important stages is defining a circle of people potentially interested in your products/services;